home

 The 18th Amendment and the Volstead Act

-The ASL, through its allied members of Congress, introduced the Prohibition Amendment to Congress in 1917.
-It was submitted to the House of Representatives on April 4, 1917 but moved through the Senate first.
+The Anti-Saloon league, through its allies in Congress, introduced the Prohibition Amendment in 1917.
+It was submitted to the House of Representatives on April 4, 1917.
 The Senate received the resolution on July 30, 1917 and passed it August 1 by a vote of 65 to 20.
 The House got the bill again on December 17 and passed it with several changes.
 The House version gave Congress and the states the power to enforce the law, it set the date for enacting the law as one year after ratification, and it set a time limit of seven years for the amendment to be passed by the states (the Senate version had said six years).
 The Senate agreed to the House’s changes and the 18th Amendment was submitted to the states on December 22, 1917.
-The bill never came before Wilson as the President can not veto or sign a constitutional amendment.
+The bill never came before Wilson as the President can neither sign or veto a constitutional amendment.
 It goes straight from the Congress to the states.

 The amendment moved quickly through the states.
 With the ASL and the WCTU pushing state legislatures, the amendment was ratified by the thirty-sixth state on January 16, 1919 making the amendment part of the Constitution.
-By the end of February 1919, forty five states had ratified the amendment.
-Only Rhode Island and Connecticut never did so.
-Thus the 18th Amendment to the Constitution, the only one to date that restricted a freedom, was to become effective on January 16, 1920.
+By the end of February 1919, forty five of the forty-eight states had ratified the amendment.
+In the end, only Rhode Island and Connecticut never ratified it.
+Thus the 18th Amendment to the Constitution, the only one to date that restricted a freedom rather than defined or guaranteed one, was to become effective on January 16, 1920.

 18th Amendment: Full Text